vmantillacolon85/project_practice/README.md

 # project_practice
-We're practicing git and github
+We're practicing git and github.

+Today we.
+- Created some folders
+- Wrote a program
+- Solved a problem